 A video of the Walgreens grand opening celebration can be viewed here.

 Our redevelopment work creates not only places for residents of the Diamond Neighborhoods to shop, dine, work, and gather, it also brings new places to live.
 Trolley Park Terrace is a LEED-Gold certified development of 52 apartment homes adjacent to the Euclid Avenue Transit Center.
 Completed in 2016, this transit-oriented development is an example of smart and sustainable building practices.

-To see the progress of the project, visit our Flickr album.
+To see the construction process, visit our Flickr album.

 Chollas Creek Park

 This project restored the natural beauty of a segment of Chollas Creek, an important community asset, and added a beautiful linear park where residents, students from nearby Horton Elementary, and visitors can enjoy the outdoors.
 Chollas Creek Park is also now home to local artist Roman de Salvo’s “Chollas Realm,” two sculpted archways that map out the Chollas Creek watershed, and artist Deedee Morrison’s “Visualize Biodiversity,” a 10-foot LED light sculpture inspired in the shape of a barrel cactus that features laser cut-out patterns of San Diego’s pollinators, including bees, beetles, wasps, moths, and butterflies.

 Photos from the “Celebrating the Arts @ Chollas Creek” event to unveil the two public art pieces can be viewed on our Facebook page.